This page provides a variety of information about your Council Tax bill and explains what you can do if you think that it is incorrect.

 I think I have been charged the wrong amount

-If you think that the amount charged is incorrect or you are not responsible for paying the bill, you should contact us as soon as possible so that we can review your circumstances, provide you with an explanation or make any necessary amendments and issue a revised bill.
+If your query cannot be resolved through Self Service, or the information held on Self Service is incorrect you should contact us as soon as possible so that we can review your circumstances, provide you with an explanation or make any necessary amendments and issue a revised bill.

 Council Tax appeal

 If you have queried your bill and you are not satisfied with our response you can appeal our decision.
 You must include the reason for your appeal, your reference number, your name, address and the date of your bill.
 If someone is acting on your behalf, they must also give their name and you must provide confirmation that they have your permission to act on your behalf.

 You must continue to pay the amount shown on your bill until you receive the outcome of your review or appeal.

 You can download charts and graphs showing Council spending, how Council Tax is calculated and other financial information below: